- French film stars Jeanne Moreau, Catherine Deneuve, and Juliette Binoche among celebrities offering support for Iraq hostages.

-The most recent arrival among this particular trio of French film stars, Juliette Binoche has already amassed a well-regarded body of work, including Philip Kaufman’s The Unbearable Lightness of Being, Krzysztof Kieslowski’s Three Colors: Blue, and Jean-Paul Rappeneau’s The Horseman on the Roof.
+The most recent arrival among this particular trio, Juliette Binoche has already amassed a well-regarded body of work, including Philip Kaufman’s The Unbearable Lightness of Being, Krzysztof Kieslowski’s Three Colors: Blue, and Jean-Paul Rappeneau’s The Horseman on the Roof.
 In early 1997, she won the Best Supporting Actress Academy Award for Anthony Minghella’s The English Patient.

 Iranian filmmaker hospitalized following ‘moral police’ arrest